tn-aixpa/faudit-taxonomy/README.md

 The input data is available in [data](https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/tree/main/).
 Within each of the folders  [outputComuni](https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/tree/main/outputComuni) and [outputOrganizzazioni](https://github.com/FluveFV/P1-SuggerimentoModificheTassonomia/tree/main/outputOrganizzazioni) it is possible to see what is expected from the code.

-Currently, the code requires the following input that vary on the input data during execution.
+Currently, the code requires the following input that vary on the input data during execution.The input is automatically reconnected to the possible choices of variables in the dataset using the ```fuzzywuzzy``` package.
 #### Code for advising Municipalities:
 |Order of request display|Input's nature|Data type of input|Example|
 |---|---|---|---|